ahtee/vidhub/README.md

 ## Getting started

 VidHub is built with React on the front-end.
-Backend is still to-be-developed.
-Feel free to contribute or offer suggestions on how to improve the platform.
+Backend is still to-be-developed, possibly Rails.
+Open to contributions or suggestions on how to improve the platform.
+Looking to utilize AWS and services like Lambda, Elastic Transcoder, Aurora and/or DynamoDB.

 Clone the repo to your local machine
 ```